CarlBaines/College-Occupational-Specialism/README.md

 •	[Create a test plan for each part of the application] this would be classified as unit testing.
 •	[Test the application]  test the whole application
 •	A table testing each part of the code.
 •	Show the outcome of the fixes you made after testing and explain how they are now better.

+* Task 2 Development Documentation Layout
+  APIs, Modules, Classes, Code, Description of Code, Changes During Development

 ### Guidance
 •	Make sure you use more than one programming language.
 • Ensure to collectt user input no matter how little so you can have something to test